rjmacarthy/llamallamallama/README.md

 ## Contributing

-We welcome contributions to the Llamallamallama project!
+We welcome contributions to the llamallamallama project!

 ## License

-Llamallamallama is licensed under the MIT.
+llamallamallama is licensed under the MIT.
 See the [LICENSE](LICENSE) file for details.

 ## Credits

-Llamallamallama was created by rjmacarty with help from other repositories.
+llamallamallama was created by rjmacarty with help from other repositories.

 I will update this soon with all the credits.